hsu-aut/sparql-result-converter/README.md

 ![Example Graph](https://github.com/aljoshakoecher/sparql-result-converter/raw/documentation/images/docu-images/example-graph.png)

 There are three pet owners with varying numbers of pets.
 While Peter has only one pet, mary has three.
-If we'd like to find all pet owners, their pets and the type of pet(s) they have, we migh send the following query against our triple store:
+If we'd like to find all pet owners, their pets and the type of pet(s) they have, we might send the following query against our triple store:
 ```SPARQL
 PREFIX ex: <http://example.com#>
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>